cafebedouin/ergo-wooden-nickels/README.md

 Absolutely not.
 It's not an investment.
 It's a promotion that, hopefully, will provide a small incentive to people that have been tipped Wooden Nickels and have contributed to the ecosystem in some meaningful way, twelve years from now.

-If you want a say in which 100 addresses recieves the SigRSV liquidity at the end of the promotion, buy Wooden Nickels tokens and send it to the appropriate address.
+If you want a say in which 100 addresses recieve the SigRSV liquidity at the end of the promotion, buy Wooden Nickels tokens and send it to the appropriate address.
 Ideally, this will be through Ergo's social media tipbot.

 ## Documentation